Azure/terraform-azurerm-avm-res-network-bastionhost/README.md

 # Azure Verified Module for Azure Bastion

+⚠️THIS MODULE IS CURRENTLY ORPHANED.⚠️

+- Only security and bug fixes are being handled by the AVM core team at present.
+- If interested in becoming the module owner of this orphaned module (must be Microsoft FTE), please look for the related "orphaned module" GitHub issue [here](https://aka.ms/AVM/OrphanedModules)!

 This module provides a generic way to create and manage a Azure Bastion resource.

 To use this module in your Terraform configuration, you'll need to provide values for the required variables.
 Here's a basic example: